tomkeaney/male_mtDNA_evolution/README.md

 # male_mtDNA_evolution
-Data analysis for a project investigating whether males indirectly effect the fitness of female larval competitors
+Data analysis for a project investigating whether males indirectly affect the fitness of female larval competitors